sumdeusvitae/SumDeusVitae/README.md

 **`Technology lover`**

-I am a passionate software engineer with interests in web development, artificial intelegence, and data science.Seeking to utilize my technical and soft skills in real-world applications.
+I am a passionate software engineer with interests in web development, artificial intelegence, and data science.
+Seeking to utilize my technical and soft skills in real-world applications.

 ---